emlynoregan/gaedocstore/README.md

         "zipcode": 12345
     }

-then the person will update to
+then the person will automatically update to

     {
         "key": "897654",